eclipse-theia/theia/doc/Developing.md

 This command does a few things:

- - downloads node package dependencies
+ - downloads Node.js package dependencies
- - generate package.json for node packages
+ - generate package.json for Node.js packages
  - link core, extensions and examples packages
  - build core, extensions and examples packages